Last Updated on March 29, 2023 by Mark Ferguson

 - Furnace/hot water heater: I had a brand new forced air furnace system installed for about $5,000 this year.
 To replace just the furnace is about $2,500 and a hot water heater about $800.

-How much do I spend on my remodels?
+How much do I spend when I repair a house?

 Where do I buy materials to fix up my houses?